scalar-labs/scalardb/docs/two-phase-commit-transactions.md

       TwoPhaseCommitTransaction tx;
       try {
         tx = transactionManager.begin();
+      } catch (TransactionNotFoundException e) {
+        // If beginning a transaction failed, but it's retryable, so that you can retry the
+        // transaction
+        continue;
       } catch (TransactionException e) {
         // If beginning a transaction failed, it indicates some failure happens during the
         // transaction, so you should cancel the transaction or retry the transaction after the